Weight Watchers: Join The Healthy Free Cash Flow Company

 Price momentum

-On the graph of Weight Watchers (NYSE: WTW) we can clearly see that the momentum is positive.
+On the graph of Weight Watchers we can clearly see that the momentum is positive.

 Exhibit 7: Price chart

-In the past Weights Watchers has been rumored to be a take-over target by activist hedge funds or private equity groups.
-This comes to us a no surprise given the strong free cash flow-potential of Weight Watchers.
+In the past, Weight Watchers has been rumored to be a takeover target by activist hedge funds or private equity groups.
+This comes to us as no surprise given the strong free cash flow potential of Weight Watchers.
 But to be honest, we don’t really believe in this scenario because we don’t expect the main shareholder, Artal, to be willing to sell its shares.

 Conclusion